Kng0919/CMSC330-study/README.md

 ```ocaml
 let delete lst elem = List.fold_right (fun x a -> if x = elem then a else x :: a) lst [];;
 ```

+#General idea of finite state machine
+A finite state machine (FSM) is a mathematical model used to represent a system that can be in one of a finite number of states and transitions between these states in response to external inputs.
+It consists of a set of states, a set of inputs, a set of outputs, and a set of transitions.

+A state is a condition or situation of the system at a particular moment in time.
+An input is any external signal that causes the system to transition from one state to another.
+An output is any action or response produced by the system in response to an input or state change.
+A transition is a change from one state to another, triggered by an input or a combination of inputs.

+Finite state machines can be used to model a wide range of systems, from simple vending machines to complex computer systems.
+They are widely used in digital logic circuits, control systems, and computer science.

+In a simple example of a finite state machine, consider a traffic light.
+The traffic light can be in one of three states: red, yellow, or green.
+The inputs to the traffic light are the pedestrian and vehicle sensors, which trigger transitions between the states.
+The outputs of the traffic light are the signals it produces, such as the red, yellow, and green lights.

+In this example, the traffic light FSM consists of three states (red, yellow, green), two inputs (pedestrian and vehicle sensors), and three outputs (red, yellow, and green lights).
+The FSM transitions from one state to another based on the inputs it receives, and produces outputs accordingly.